The Game Is Thick, Vol. 2

-The Game Is Thick ...
-Part 2 is the eleventh and final studio album by Bay Area rapper Mac Dre released on October 19, 2004.
+The Game Is...Thick, Part 2 is the eleventh and final studio album by Bay Area rapper Mac Dre released on October 19, 2004.
 The album was released just 13 days before an unknown assailant shot and killed Hicks while driving on a freeway in Kansas City, Missouri.

+According to writer Eric K. Arnold, The Game Is...Thick Part 2 debuted in the Billboard Bay Area Top 20.

-The album name and cover gives nod to the 1988 album, "The Game Is Thick", by fellow Vallejo, California rapper, The MAC.
-Who was an associate of Mac Dre before his passing in 1991.
+The album name and cover gives nod to the 1988 album, "The Game Is Thick", by fellow Vallejo, California rapper, The MAC, who was an associate of Mac Dre before his death in 1991.